Omega596/HMCL-PE-User-Manual/time-to-play/hmcl-pe-control-layout-pattern/in-game-control-layout-pattern.md

 **Width/Height:**Button length/width

-**X/Y coordinate:**Set button in screen length/width percentage.You can also change the button position by dragging.
+**X/Y coordinate:**Set button in screen length/width percentage.
+You can also change the button position by dragging.

 #### Function Settings